thecartercenter/nemo/docs/production-setup.md

 * You have an Ubuntu server up and running (version 14.04 recommended)
 * You have a domain name (e.g. yoursite.example.com) pointing to the server's IP address.
 * Port 443 on the server is open to the world.
+* You have a valid SSL certificate for your domain.
+ELMO requires SSL for general security and to comply with ODK Collect's requirement for same.
+Free SSL certificates are widely available nowadays.
+Try [here](https://google.com/search?q=free+ssl+certificate).
 * You have ssh'ed to the server as a user with sudo privileges.

 For security reasons, it is not recommended to install ELMO as the `root` user.